tidolix/tidolix.github.io/learnings.md

 mobile resolutions
-    > high-res phones may declare themselves as lower-res to prevent desktop-optimized display of websites problem with zooming and relative sizing
+    > high-res phones may declare themselves as lower-res to prevent desktop-optimized display of websites
+    > Narrow screen devices (e.g. mobiles) render pages in a virtual window or viewport, which is usually wider than the screen, and then shrink the rendered result down so it can all be seen at once.
+Users can then pan and zoom to see different areas of the page.
+For example, if a mobile screen has a width of 640px, pages might be rendered with a virtual viewport of 980px, and then it will be shrunk down to fit into the 640px space. problem with zooming and relative sizing
+IMAGE PADDING with border-box sizing affects image aspect ratio media queries: width, height, aspect-ratio, orientation

 /* Child selector learnings
 :last-child selects an element that is the last child